oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

 This agent demonstrates how AI reasoning, rule-based decisioning, and enterprise integration can work together to automate expense workflows while maintaining governance and compliance

-## About this Workshop
+## Task 4: About this Workshop

 You’ll build an **end-to-end AI Agent workflow** that automates intelligent expense processing.
 The workflow integrates specialized tools that work together to validate, govern, and record employee expenses:

-- **Read Expense Receipt Tool** — Extracts structured expense data from receipt images using AI-powered document understanding.
+**Read Expense Receipt Tool** — Extracts structured expense data from receipt images using AI-powered document understanding.

-- **Approval Required Tool** — Evaluates expense details against policy rules to determine whether approval is needed.
+**Approval Required Tool** — Evaluates expense details against policy rules to determine whether approval is needed.

-- **HITL-Raise Approval Request Tool** — Initiates a human-in-the-loop review when exceptions or policy thresholds require explicit authorization.
+**HITL-Raise Approval Request Tool** — Initiates a human-in-the-loop review when exceptions or policy thresholds require explicit authorization.

-- **Create Expense in Oracle HCM Tool** — Automatically creates the validated expense record in Oracle HCM for downstream processing.
+**Create Expense in Oracle HCM Tool** — Automatically creates the validated expense record in Oracle HCM for downstream processing.

 These integrations function as agentic AI tools that the agent dynamically orchestrates based on expense context, policy outcomes, and governance requirements, enabling a flexible, compliant, and intelligent automation workflow

 ![Pattern OIC Agent](images/expense-receipt-agent-tools.png)

-**Technology Stack**
+## Task 5: Technology Stack

 ***Oracle Integration Cloud (OIC)*** - The platform where you'll build integrations, register tools, configure AI agents, and manage the complete workflow